 If you would like to discuss arranging a direct cremation service, please call 0800 133 7656.

-The cheapest funeral costs depend on the services you require, so opting for a cheap coffin and no funeral service will reduce the price.
-Therefore a direct funeral could certainly be a lower cost and possibly a more affordable option if you and your family are on a tight budget or just looking for a simple cremation.
+The cheapest funeral depends on the services you require, so opting for a cheaper simple coffin and no funeral service will reduce the price.
+Therefore a direct cremation could certainly be a low cost funeral option and possibly more affordable if you and your family are on a tight budget or just looking for a simple cremation.

 You can actually be buried in your own back garden if you wish; it is legal but there are stipulations and your family may have difficulty in selling the property in the future.

 Another option is donating your body to science; although there are no guarantees that your body will be accepted when the time comes, so you should also have an alternative plan in place to ensure the basic funeral costs are covered.

 If you are thinking about services for yourself and want to cut funeral costs – it would be worth shopping around and looking at the different options in advance, as family’s are loathed to do this at the time of need and therefore may end up arranging a more costly funeral service than you would have perhaps wanted